breadbread1984/patent_kg/report_generation(QA)/README.md

 python3 main.py
 ```

-try to ask agent a question such as "Help me generate a report analyzing the LoftQ experimental techniques" to start the report assembling process.
+try to ask agent a question such as "Help me generate a report analyzing the apparatus for facilitating a photovoltaic device to provide a wireless communication channel." to start the report assembling process.